openshift/assisted-service/docs/user-guide/README.md

 ### Network Configuration

 Please refer to the [Network Configuration introduction](network-configuration.md) for more information about advanced network configuration with the Assisted Service.

+### Infrastructure Operator

+Please refer to [Infrastructure Operator installation](infrastructure-operator-olm.md) for more information on installing the Hive integration flavour of Assisted Installer via OLM.